nearform/well/test/db-test/README.md

 Can be used to test same db several times! bash db-test.sh -dbs mongo mongo mongo

+Or use multiplicity in any of formats below! bash db-test.sh -dbs mongo-3x redis-7 mem mem

 works with npm!
 lets say you add entry in package.json scripts:
 "dtest":"bash test/db-test/run.sh"